mhasan004/Play-Share-App/README.md

 1) npm install

 2) Need to create a **.env** file and create 4 variables:
-   * `DB_CONNECT` - stores your MongoDB Connection URL
+   * `DB_CONNECT` - Store your MongoDB Connection URL
-   * `ADMIN_EMAIL` - register/add your admin account to the database and store the email address here.
+   * `ADMIN_EMAIL` - Register/add your admin account to the database and store the email address here.
 Can generate JWT token and login to the admin account using this email.

+   * `APP_AUTH_KEY` -   Make up a string.
+Need this key to give an application permission to talk to the server.
+This is to stop unauthorized apps to attack the server with new user registrations and ultimately overload the database..

-   * `ADMIN_SECRET_TOKEN` - make up a string to be used to make the admin's JSON Web Token
+   * `ADMIN_SECRET_TOKEN` - Make up a string.
+This will be used to make the admin's JSON Web Token
-   * `USER_SECRET_TOKEN`  - make up a string to be used to make unique users JSON Web Tokens
+   * `USER_SECRET_TOKEN`  - Make up a string.
+This will be used to make unique users JSON Web Tokens
+   * `ENCRYPTION_KEY`     - Make up a string.
+This key will help the server decrypt the password that was sent via POST request by the client to login and register.

 3) npm start